 Grated courgette is one of my favourite ingredients – its moist, silky strands melt beautifully into a huge range of dishes.
 Soufflés, soups and stews, curries, risotto, pasta, all kinds of stuffings… And most definitely pies.

-This post also offers another opportunity for me to bang on about my fantastic filo/phyllo pastry.
+This Greek courgette pie recipe also offers another opportunity for me to bang on about my fantastic filo/phyllo pastry.
 Look at those flaky layers!
 Homemade filo is a whole other world of pastry joy, just waiting to be discovered.
 It really isn’t like its shop-bought counterpart at all.
 Whereas that pastry is very crisp and crunchy, shattering into sharp pieces at the touch of a fork, homemade is soft, moist and happily retains its shape.
 All this while still being wafer thin and baking into those lovely, lovely layers.

 I have baked these kinds of pies in a few different pans, including a glass baking dish, a heavy bottomed (but thin sided) frying pan and a cast iron skillet.
 The cast iron was definitely the best – it held its heat really well and the thick sides crisped up the edges beautifully.
 The glass baking dish came in second.
 But these are minor tweaks we’re discussing here – it’ll taste great baked in whatever pan you have available!